 Police in Varanasi

-It was 2.30 AM and I got a call on my mobile from the same friend saying that his bike was missing.
-He had called me seeking help to find that bike.
-We went together on the street asking people if someone saw our bike and a person told us that he had seen two policemen taking our bike.
-We went to the nearest police station and the police officer present there said that the bike was found unattended hence it is sent to big police station which was about a kilometer away from my place.
-Now we went to the big police station and found everyone asleep other than one person who was standing by the entrance.
+At 2:30 AM, I got a call from the same friend saying his bike was missing.
+He called me seeking help to find the bike.
+We went together on the street asking people if anyone had seen our bike, and a person told us that he had seen two policemen taking the bike.
+We went to the nearest police station, and the officer there said that the bike was found unattended and hence sent to a bigger police station about a kilometer away from my place.
+At the big police station, we found everyone asleep except for one person standing by the entrance.
+We asked him about our bike and he confirmed it was there but said we needed to talk to the officer.

-We asked him about our bike and he confirmed that our bike was there but we needed to talk with the officer.
 We went to the officer and found him sleeping on his chair.
-We were trying to wake him up but he was in super sound sleep.
-Finally he woke up after our several attempts.
-We explained him our situation and he said that we would have to go to the court the next day, pay a fine of Rs.
-10,000 and only then we will get our bike.
-We knew it very well that he was telling a lie.
-We requested him so much to give us our bike back and he finally agreed on doing so after talking with the policemen who had brought our bike from the street.
-He asked us to go on the street looking for those policemen.
+We tried to wake him up, but he was in a super sound sleep.
+Finally, after several attempts, he woke up.
+We explained our situation, and he said we would have to go to court the next day, pay a fine of Rs.
+10,000, and only then would we get our bike.
+We knew he was lying.
+We requested him repeatedly to give us our bike back, and he finally agreed after talking with the policemen who had brought the bike from the street.
+He asked us to go back on the street to look for those policemen.

-Now he asked for the bike registration paper which we did not have.
+Then he asked for the bike registration papers, which we did not have.
 The papers were with the friend who owned the bike.
-We tried calling him but he did not respond.
-We went to his home, woke him up and brought him to the police station with all the papers and asked us to wait.
-It was crazy to see that right in front of our eyes, he closed the register and again felt asleep asking us to wait.
-We just did not know what to do now.
-Now I laughed in anger and we started talking with each other like this is our great India, this is the system…things like that.
-The awake policemen who was listening to us told us that- now you are laughing too much but imagine what would have happened if a thief had stolen your bike.
+We tried calling him, but he did not respond.
+We went to his home, woke him up, brought him to the police station with all the papers, and waited.
+Right in front of our eyes, the officer closed the register and again fell asleep, asking us to wait.
+We didn’t know what to do.
+I laughed in anger, and we started talking among ourselves, like “This is our great India, this is the system,” things like that.

 Kathmandu Gay Pride 2010